 Schedule a tour reservation at least one day in advance online here: https://www.recreation.gov/ticket/facility/234636.
 All tours are guided, thanks to the National Park Service.
 It is not close to a Metro stop so it is best to arrive by car.

 The hilltop house rises above a long stairway up the front lawn.
-Below is where you check in for the tour and where you will find a theater showing a biographical film, a gift shop, and impressive artifacts from his life displayed in glass cases.
+Below it is where you check in for the tour at the adjacent museum and where you will find a theater showing a biographical film, a gift shop, and impressive artifacts from his life displayed in glass cases.

 The house itself is a journey back in time with a far-reaching view of D.C.
 Most of the belongings exhibited in this three-story home were his everyday life items, including his walking canes, travel trunk, books, clothes, musical instruments, and original furnishings.